fsbraun/djangocms4-utilities/README.md

 ### Effect

-`fixtree` takes all placeholders of draft pages and rebuilds their plugin tree.
+`fixtree` takes all placeholders and rebuilds their plugin tree.
 This is helpful if you encounter an
 [issue (#7391) with moving plugins](https://github.com/django-cms/django-cms/issues/7391).